Combining Predictions of Auto Insurance Claims: Performances of the Candidate Predictions

-The 12 base predictions can be categorized into two types.
-One type was based on separate predictions of the number of claims (frequency) and the claim cost (severity).
-This method typically generates predictions with zero values.
-The other type is to directly predict the claim cost, which typically produces many small non-zero valued predictions of the claim cost.
-Four out of the 12 base predictions belong to the first type (separate predictions).
+The 13 candidate predictions can be categorized into two types.
+One type is based on distinct predictions of the number of claims (frequency) and the claim cost (severity).
+This approach typically generates predictions with values of zero.
+The other type directly predicts the claim cost, typically producing many small non-zero-valued predictions.
+Four out of the 13 candidate predictions belong to the first type (distinct predictions).

-Tables \ref{tab:before-feedback-indi} and \ref{tab:after-feedback-indi} show the performances of the 12 base predictions before and after feedback.
-Some forecasters performed differently before and after feedback.
-For example, forecaster 8 (A8) has really inferior performance in Gini index (-0.17) before feedback, but improved it to 0.235 with the feedback.
-No prediction outperformed all its competitors in every measurement of prediction accuracy.
-For instance, A5 has the largest/worst RMSE among all the predictions while its Gini index is the largest/best, with other Gini indices no more than 0.24.
-We also provide the estimated standard error of MAE, RMSE and Re-RMSE to assist the understanding of their reliability respectively.
-The MAE values of predictions are closely related to SUM.
-Since the response $\{y_{i}\}_{i=1}^{n}$ contains too many zeros, a prediction $\{\hat{y}_{i}\}_{i=1}^{n}$ will have relatively small MAE if $\max\{y_{i}\}$ is small, such as A1 with SUM around -1.
-For the SUM error, most predictions have negative values except A5.
-Specifically, the SUM errors of A1 and A2 almost reach -1.
-Not surprisingly, we look at each predicted value of A1 and A2, and find that all the predicted values are less than 10.
-It means the corresponding predictions have a very small scale so that they are unreasonable even with their acceptable performance on MAE and Gini.
-This is also the reason why we consider more than one measurement of prediction accuracy.
+Table \ref{tab:after-feedback} shows the performances of the 13 candidate predictions.
+We also provide in Table \ref{tab:inverse} the partial correlation matrix of the candidate predictions given the true value of the response.
+No prediction outperformed all its competitors in every measure of prediction accuracy.
+For instance, A5 has the largest/worst RMSE among all the predictions, while its Gini index (0.95) is overwhelmingly better than that of any other analyst (none of the values are more than 0.26).
+The MAE values of the predictions are closely related to SUM.
+Since the response $\{y_{i}\}_{i=1}^{n_e}$ contains too many zeros, a prediction $\{\hat{y}_{i}\}_{i=1}^{n_e}$ will have a relatively small MAE if $\max\{y_{i}\}$ is small, such as A1 with a SUM around $-$1.
+For the SUM error, most predictions have negative values, except A5.
+Specifically, the SUM errors of A1 and A2 almost reach $-$1.
+We checked the predictions of A1 and A2 and found that all the predicted values were less than 10.
+In practice, it is unreasonable to use such small-scale values as a final prediction of the claim cost, even with their acceptable performance on MAE and Gini.
+Thus, we suggest the use of more than one measure of prediction accuracy in this context.